“For music and service to become your way of life, you must confront economic realities.”

 Career Preparation in the 21st Century

-In our rapidly-changing world, the knowledge bases of people who built careers a generation ago remain pertinent in some ways.
+In our rapidly-changing world, the knowledge bases of people who built careers a generation ago remain pertinent in many ways.
 But the cultural, technological, and economic transformations of the preceding two decades mean that aspiring 21st-century professionals require knowledge and skills that experts of earlier generations often lack.

-Music Schools: Stuck in the Past
+Music Schools: Stuck in the Past?

-A typical example: Conservatory students might apprentice under active or retired orchestra musicians who are masters of the orchestral repertoire, and those teachers often don’t guide nor encourage their students to acquire 21st-century skills.
+A typical example: Conservatory students might apprentice under active or retired orchestra musicians who are masters of the orchestral repertoire, and those teachers often don’t guide nor encourage their students to acquire 21st-century knowledge and skills.

-So, even though orchestral music represents some of the greatest art ever produced, and the skills that veteran orchestra players possess are of immense value to students, those skills aren’t sufficient for today’s graduates.
+So, even though orchestral music represents some of the greatest art ever created, and the skills that veteran orchestra players possess are of immense value to students, those skills aren’t sufficient for today’s graduates.

-New-century musicians need an educational model that supplies broad, up-to-date artistic and professional know-how such that they not only become capable ensemble players but also innovators, educators, producers and arts leaders in their communities.
+New-century musicians need an educational model that supplies broad, up-to-date artistic and professional know-how such that they not only become capable ensemble players but also educators, concert producers and arts leaders in their communities.

 The Mentors-Apprentice Model